martinkearn/Bot-Guided-Search/README.md

 ### Mandatory Categories

-Mandatory categories exist so that if the provides a particular value for a particular category, the bot will require values for other categories that are mandatory for the one provided by the user.
+Mandatory categories exist so that if the user provides a particular value for a particular category, the bot will require values for other categories that are mandatory for the one provided by the user.

-For example, if the user asks for a Surface (which is a `ProductFamily`), the bot will also require the user to provide the `Memory`, `Storage`, and `Product` that is required before checking for link mappings.
+For example, if the user asks for a Surface (which is a value for the `ProductFamily` category), the bot will also require the user to provide values for the `Memory`, `Storage`, and `Product` categories because they are all mandatory categories for `ProductFamily`.

 Mandatory categories are maintained in an Azure Storage Table Container called `mandatorycategories`.

 They are inserted, updated and queried in code via the `TableStore` repository.

 ### Link Mappings

-Link mappings are used to map a set of specific values to certain categories to a link.
+Link mappings are used to map a set of specific category values to a link.

 The link could be any URL addressable resource, such as website, search query or SharePoint Url.